nopnop2002/esp-idf-candump/README.md

 make flash
 ```

-# Adjust Bit Rate
+# Adjust CAN Bitrate
-You have to adjust your bit rate using menuconfig.
+You have to adjust your CAN bitrate using menuconfig.

 ![candump-1](https://user-images.githubusercontent.com/6020549/57606049-0b3a4d00-75a3-11e9-8efd-688ead135bb3.jpg)
 ![candump-2](https://user-images.githubusercontent.com/6020549/57606051-0b3a4d00-75a3-11e9-8bd3-4169e181a782.jpg)